tpatterson1996/lcc-metadata-manual/record/main/citation.md

-# Citation
+## Citation

 ---

-Citation allows you to add references to people and/or organizations that participated in the creation of your item, as well as information about online locations where your item or additional information about your item is stored.
+Citation allows you to add references to people and/or organizations that participated in the creation of your item, as well as information about online locations where your item or additional information about where your item is stored.

 ---

-**Creating A Citation**
+### **Creating A Citation**

 The following fields are required in citation:

 * **Title **\(Auto-Generated\)**: **Added automatically based on the title of your record.
 * **Alternate Title \(**Optional\): Add an alternate title.
 * **Dates **\(Optional\): Enter _acquisition, creation, revision,_ or another date reference from the picklist and then enter the date
-* **Responsible Parties \(**Required\)**: T**his must include a point of contact, but may also include other responsible parties such as a project lead, administrators, partners, collaborators, and/or funders \(contributors\).
+* **Responsible Parties \(**Required\)**: **This must include a point of contact, but may also include other responsible parties such as a project lead, administrators, partners, collaborators, and/or funders \(contributors\).

   * Add the Network Data Steward as "pointOfContact."** **